 Construction Fall Accident Attorney in New York City

-- Our firm has recovered over half a billion dollars in compensation for clients.
+- Our firm has recovered more than half a billion dollars in compensation for our clients.

 Who’s Liable for a Construction Fall?

-Unfortunately, the negligence and violations of the Labor Law by those who own and exercise control over construction sites remains a major problem.
-While workers’ compensation normally serves as the “exclusive remedy” against an employer for people injured at work, as an injured construction worker in New York you may be able to pursue compensation through a civil personal injury lawsuit against an entity other than your employer such as:
+Unfortunately, the negligence and violations of the Labor Law by those who own and exercise control over construction sites are a major problem.
+While workers’ compensation normally serves as the “exclusive remedy” against an employer for people injured at work, as an injured construction worker in New York, you may be able to pursue compensation through a civil personal injury lawsuit against an entity other than your employer, such as:

 - Property owners and lessees